 In most cases, if the overall application (GRE, grades/GPA, recommendations, etc.) is very strong, then the applicant has a good chance of getting admitted even with a lackluster SOP.
 In other words, a badly written statement will almost never be the sole reason for rejection.

-However, skilfully written statements will always help the applicant’s cause.
+However, skillfully written statements will always help the applicant’s cause.

 When you are specifically targeting the Ivy League and other top US universities, the application pool is typically extremely competitive.